 The Board has developed Investment Guidelines for the Trust Fund which were approved by the CARICOM Heads of Government.
-In order to have a reasonable likelihood of satisfying the funding requirements of the Court and the Commission over the long term, these approved Guidelines permit a significant exposure to growth assets, such as public and private equity, within a diversified portfolio complemented by allocations to riskreducing and inflation protection assets.
+In order to have a reasonable likelihood of satisfying the funding requirements of the Court and the Commission over the long term, these approved Guidelines permit a significant exposure to growth assets, such as public and private equity, within a diversified portfolio complemented by allocations to risk-reducing and inflation protection assets.

 The Board of Trustees continues to uphold its fiduciary responsibility to manage the assets of the Trust Fund prudently to fulfill its long-term objective.
-During the course of the year, the Board met five times; the Finance & Investment Committee and the Audit Committee met five times and twice respectively.
+During the course of the year, the Board met seven times and the Finance & Investment Committee met five times.
+The Compensation Committee and the Audit Committee each held two meetings for the year.

-The Markets in 2020
+The Markets in 2021